Claim that Sharpie pens ruin Arizona ballots misses the mark

 “If a voter’s ballot is listed as canceled, it usually means the voter made an additional ballot request if they needed to have their original ballot replaced,” Solis said.
 “Depending on when they returned their replacement ballot, that ballot is most likely still being processed by the county.”

-According to the state’s election procedures manual, a ballot review board duplicates ballots that cannot be read by the machine in cases that they are damaged or smudged with ink.
+According to the state’s election procedures manual, a ballot review board duplicates ballots that cannot be read by the machine in cases where they are damaged or smudged with ink.

 Videos making the false claim about Sharpies were also widely shared on TikTok.
 TikTok said the claims on invalidated ballots violated its policy against misleading information around the elections and would be removed.
 Facebook said it has blocked the Sharpiegate hashtag on its platform and pointed to fact checks on the matter by its outside fact-checkers, including The Associated Press.